This article applies to PRTG Network Monitor 15.4.20 or later

 The Business Process sensor allows you to get an overall status of a whole business process while monitoring several involved process components.

-This makes the Business Process sensor a powerful and also very flexible tool because you can create one overall status based on your individual network components and business processes.
+This makes the sensor a powerful and also very flexible tool.

-While admins are generally interested in the states and data of every process component, less technical employees of a company often do not need to see more than the summarized status of a process to know if it works or not.
-For example, an accounting manager is okay with the information “Our website works fine”, whereas a business infrastructure manager prefers to get exact information about the involved web servers, databases and other hardware and applications.
+While administrators are generally interested in the states and data of every process component, employees of a company that are less technically inclined often do not need to see more than the summarized status of a process to know if it works or not.
+For example, an accounting manager is okay with the information “Our website works fine”, whereas a business infrastructure manager prefers to get exact information about the involved web servers, databases, and other hardware and applications.

 This article describes how the Business Process sensor calculates summarized sensor and channel states from the states of single monitored objects.